juju/docs/src/en/controllers-ha.md

 juju status -m controller
 ```

-This output shows that controller running on machine '3' has lost connectivity
+This output shows that the controller running on machine '3' has lost
-with the rest of the cluster:
+connectivity with the rest of the cluster:

 ```no-highlight
 Machine  State    DNS             Inst id              Series  AZ          Message